SDP Feasibility Problems and sos Representation Ranks for OT-FKM Type Isoparametric Polynomials: Abstract

 \section{Abstract}

-\emph{Semidefinite programming} (SDP) provides a fundamental framework for studying properties of \emph{sum-of-squares} (\emph{sos}) representations of nonnegative polynomials.
-In this paper we study the quartic forms $G_F=(|x|^4+F(x))/2$ associated with isoparametric polynomials $F$ of OT-FKM type with $g=4$.
-We characterize the \emph{sos} property of $G_F$ in terms of the feasibility of an explicit SDP determined by the underlying Clifford system, and in the \emph{sos} cases we obtain quantitative rank bounds for \emph{sos} representations, with rigidity when $m\ge 3$.
+Semidefinite programming (SDP) provides a fundamental framework for studying properties of sum-of-squares (sos) representations of nonnegative polynomials.
+In this paper we study quartic forms associated with OT-FKM type isoparametric polynomials with g = 4.
+We characterize the sos property of these forms in terms of the feasibility of an explicit SDP determined by the underlying Clifford system.
+In the sos cases, we further obtain quantitative rank bounds for sos representations, together with rigidity phenomena when m is at least 3.